Scholarships at the Nissan Institute

 Nissan Institute Scholarships

-The Nissan Institute offers two partial scholarships for the MSc/MPhil in Japanese Studies.
-One is for Home/EU students and is worth £10K and the other is for overseas students and is worth £20k.
+The Nissan Institute offers partial scholarships for up to three students on the MSc/MPhil in Japanese Studies.
 If you would like to be considered for one of these scholarships you should make it clear in your personal statement.

 Scott Family Scholarship in association with St. Antony's College